 Pennsylvania:

 - A prescription from your doctor is required for occupational therapy when treatment is related to a medical condition.
 (This includes mental health conditions.)
+The prescription can be written by your primary care physician, psychiatrist, or other type of specialist.

 New Jersey:

-- However, if you plan to submit for insurance reimbursement, your insurance company most likely will require a prescription from your doctor before you start occupational therapy.
+- No prescription is needed for telehealth occupational therapy unless you plan to submit for insurance reimbursement.
+In that case, your insurance company most likely will require a prescription from your doctor before you start occupational therapy.
 Please check with your insurance company before scheduling.

 Go back to the top of the page.